pawlaszczyk/arm64_to_iossimulator/README.md

 - Xcode Command Line Tools are installed.

 # Run the Script
 To run the script you need to open a terminal first.
-To execute the script, a cli must first be started.
 The app to be patched should be located in the same directory as the bash script.
 The app can then be easily patched with the following command:

 ```bash